aliawofford1/aliawofford1.github.io/index.md

 # Alia Wofford
 # Introduction

-For my CLIM680 project are the the Pliocene and control experiments from the Pliocene Model Intercomparison Project PlioMIP.
-PlioMIP Phase 2 was  initiated  in  2008  and its core objectives are closely aligned to the US  Geological  Survey  Project  known as  PRISM  (Pliocene  Research  Interpretation  and  Synoptic Mapping).
+For my CLIM680 project are the Pliocene and control experiments from the Pliocene Model Intercomparison Project Phase 2 (PlioMIP2).
+PlioMIP2 was  initiated  in  2008 and its core objectives are closely aligned to the US  Geological  Survey  Project  known as  PRISM  (Pliocene  Research  Interpretation  and  Synoptic Mapping).
 The purpose of this study is to do a comparative analysis study of the Pliocene surface warming patterns simulated by the various climate models that participated in PlioMIP2.
 Additionally, the models involved in this study will be evaluated on their ability to reproduce climate signals preserved by geological climate archives.
-The PlioMIP focuses on a time slice of ∼3.2 million years ago in which the climate experienced significant warming.
-The reconstruction and understanding of the mid-Pliocene climate could allow scientists to  identify  the  dominant  components  driving the mid-Pliocene warming derived from the imposed boundary conditions.
-All pliocene experiments in PlioMIP2 were required to use standardized boundary condition datasets for the core midPliocene-eoi400 experiment.
-Whereas, control experiments utilized a standardized boundary condion datasets were set to eoi280 in reference to the Carbon Dioxide levels.
-In my study specifically, I am plotting surface temperature variables from each of the Pliocene and the control experiments to analyze surface warming in the global mean temperatures.
+PlioMIP2 focuses on a time slice ∼3.2 million years ago in which Earth's climate experienced significant warming.
+The reconstruction and simulation of mid-Pliocene climate will allow scientists to  identify  the  dominant  components  driving the mid-Pliocene warmth.
+All Pliocene experiments in PlioMIP2 were required to use standardized boundary condition datasets for the core midPliocene-eoi400 experiment.
+Whereas, control experiments utilized preindustrial- eoi280 boundary condition datasets i.e. modern paleography and preindustrial CO2 and aerosol levels.
+In my study specifically, I am plotting surface temperature variables from each of the Pliocene and the control experiments to analyze surface warming and the global mean temperatures.
 The ultimate goal of this study is conduct a model-data comparison with compiled proxy data of subsurface oceanic warming during the Pliocene.

 # Data and Methods
 A total of 14 global climate models were analyzed in this study.
 Each model provided a Pliocence experiment and a control experiment.
-Only the surface temperature have been analyzed in this intial project.
+Only the surface temperature has been analyzed in this intial project.
 The table lists the PlioMIP2 models that were analyzed.

 | Model Name|
 | --- | --- |